code-native/open-refine-clustering-key-methods/README.md

 ### Python Packages

-I want to reduce the amount code I write and maintain.
-There are already many fine implementation of the algorithems we want.
+In order to reduce the amount code to write and maintain, existing libraries should be studied.
+Many fine implementation of the algorithems already exist.
 Each package is evaluated to determind its suitablility.

 1. Fingerprint
 2. N-Gram Fingerprint